Priyanshu-gaurav/JsonPowerDB/README.md

 ## "This project is about Making a school management System by using JsonPowerDB"
-### its Not The full project/idea which is in my mind ...
+### Its Not The full project/idea which is in my mind ...
 I want to add Many new features to it  But due to limited time of 4 hours i cannot able to finish it , But for now we can see how the project will look and have a brief idea of this project..
 I will update this project within 2-3 days with its full functionality.

 ## Some of its features will be :-
 - It will create a recored of all school staffs and students.
 - we can check and make changes to any record in a very effective manner
 - it can only be accessible by the person who is register in this

-## features added:-
+### features added:-
 -We can see details of the student with its roll-no.
 -we can add more student to its database.

 ### If you want to make changes in this repo, then create a PR.
 I will be happy to add more into it.
 Thanks.!
 ### About JsonPowerDB: